Choisj91/Clean_Code_Practice/README.md

     * Inside functions, minimize the number of parameters
     * the number of parameter over 3, Always avoid
     * Try to avoid output arguments - especially if they are unexpected
+    * Functions Should be Small & Do One Thing!

 Chapter 4 Control Structures & Errors